janomach/the-hardisc/README.md

 ```

 ## Tracing and logging
-The testbench, peripherals, and other model gives user several tracing and logging options.
+The testbench, peripherals, and other model gives the user several tracing and logging options.

 If the *LOGGING==0*, only characters stored in the *CONTROL* memory location are printed to the console.
-This memory location is used by syscalls from *printf* function.
+This memory location is used by syscalls from the *printf* function.
 The following figure shows an example output from the *hello_world* example:
 ```
 Hello world!